AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 the lambda function is ran on the CPU.
 When compiled with CUDA/HIP/SYCL, the launch function prepares and launches the lambda function on the GPU.
-The preparation includes calculating the appropriate number of blocks and threads, selecting the CUDA stream or HIP stream or SYCL queue, and defining the appropriate work chunk for each CUDA thread.
+The preparation includes calculating the appropriate number of blocks and threads, selecting the CUDA stream or HIP stream or SYCL queue, and defining the appropriate work chunk for each GPU thread.

 When using OpenACC or OpenMP offloading pragmas, the users add the appropriate pragmas to their work loops and functions to offload to the GPU.
 These work